alireza-nasery/ASP.NET-MVC5-/README.md

 A panel for the complete management of an online store
 # Features now
 1. Add and change products
-2. Add and change roles to control system
+2. change roles to control system
 3. Send promotional emails to users
 4. Categories of products in the desired branches
 5. Add a special feature to the desired products
+6. View and archive the list of user orders in the store
+7. Instant search feature in the list of users and products and orders

+# Most libraries used
+- EntityFramework
+- ASP.NET

 # System requirements
 - IIS 7+